 I’ve been keeping a secret.
 And I’ve really debated whether or not to tell you about it.
 After all, this is a lifestyle blog where I show you the latest fashion finds, beauty products, travel destinations and sale alerts.
 But I decided that by being completely honest here today and telling you about my recent health scare, it might make it easier for you to identify this problem and get immediate help.
 My secret is…

 They gave me two treatment options.
 Try a topical to see if it would shrink and clear up or have it cut out at with Moh’s surgery.
 I tried the topical for several weeks and after much thinking, I decided to have it taken out with Sarah Weitzul, M.D.
 FAAD at Surgical Dermatology Associates Dallas, P.A.
 I’m the kind of person that just wants the problem resolved and Moh’s surgery has a 95-99% cure rate.
 Typical me, I had an 8:15 AM appointment with Dr. Weitzul and thought I would be home by 11:00 AM.
 WRONG!
 I went through 3 rounds of excision before she got clear margins and knew that she had all the cancer.
+In case you are wondering, they cut the suspected area and use their onsite lab to check the cells.
+You will continue to the next round until they know that they have all the cancer cells.
 During the process we decided to have a plastic surgeon close the wound.
 After all, it’s my face we’re talking about.
-Dr. Weitzul called and Patrick H. Pownell, M.D. was able to fit me into his schedule.
+Dr. Weitzul called and Patrick H. Pownell, M.D. was able to fit me into his schedule that afternoon.
 Pete picked me up and took me to the surgery center for Dr. Pownell to close the wound.
 Needless to say, what I thought would be some quick stitches turned into surgery with them putting me under using general anesthesia.
 I had numerous internal stitches and 17 external sutures.
 I got home at 5:00 PM.
 That day didn’t go the way I thought it would.
 Isn’t that what happens when you think you have control of everything and suddenly realize you are in control of nothing?

 I am showing you some of the pictures from that day in hopes of helping others identify skin cancer.
 My sutures are out now and I am in the process of treating the scar.
 Eventually, it will fade into my frown line and all will be forgotten.
 But if I ever see anything like this again, you better believe that I will immediately act on it and call my dermatologist.
 Chances are, I’ll have to deal with it again because of the tanning decisions I made in the 80’s.
 If you read this blog post then you know that I had a membership at a tanning salon and often sunbathed using baby oil.
 Oh, and I had one of those silver reflector blankets that promised to tan me all the way around.
 Much like a rotisserie chicken.
 Get the picture?
 Can you say dumb a$$?

 So if you see me out and about with a steri-strip on my forehead, you know what happened.
 And you better believe that I slather on 50 SPF sunscreen or higher just to walk the dogs.
 I’m linking you to my favorite sunscreen products below.
 Also, there are some great clothing brands that make their clothes with sun protection in them.
-Brands like Solumbra and Coolibar offer clothes with UPF 50.
+Brands like Solumbra, Coolibar and Cabana Life offer clothes with UPF 50.
+Brilliant!

 Thank you for letting me share my story.
-If just 1 person goes to the dermatologist for a skin check, I will have done my job.
-Please share today’s blog post and help spread the word about getting your skin checked.
+If just one person goes to the dermatologist for a skin check, I will have done my job.
+Please SHARE today’s blog post and help spread the word about getting your skin checked.
 It’s important!

 xoxo – Tanya